-A degree in mathematics, mathematics education, or mathematics and systems from Taylor will prepare you to be a competent, caring and creative problem solver—working in education, government, business or ministry in areas like web design, consulting, computer analysis, engineering, graphic design, statistics, and even as an actuary.
-You will also be well prepared for graduate school at places like MIT, the Mayo Clinic, Rutgers University, and Indiana University.
+A degree in mathematics, mathematics education, or mathematics and systems from Taylor University will prepare you to be a competent, caring and creative problem solver working in education, government, business or ministry in areas like web design, consulting, computer analysis, engineering, graphic design, statistics, and actuarial services.
+You will also be prepared for graduate school at places like MIT, the Mayo Clinic, Rutgers University, and Indiana University.

-Our faculty engages you in a dynamic community that expands beyond academics to enrich your spiritual and social development.
-You will have the opportunity to participate in State Math competitions, a math club, summer research and internships, Honors Guild and take trips with other students during J-term and Spring Break.
+Our faculty engage you in a dynamic community that expands beyond academics to enrich your spiritual and social development.
+You will have the opportunity to participate in State Math competitions, a math club, summer research and internships, Honors Guild, and take trips with other students during J-term and Spring Break.

 Interested?
-Watch these clips from Dr. Mummert and Aaron.
+Watch these clips from Dr. Matt DeLong and Aaron.
 Check out our degrees and majors.
 Better yet, schedule a campus visit and see for yourself how our faculty is second to none when it comes to student engagement and academic excellence.

 Aaron – “One of the main reasons I love Taylor is…the life outside of the classroom.”
 Watch Aaron’s video and listen to him describe the benefits of Taylor’s community as the relationships he has built help him succeed academically, socially and spiritually.

 An estimated 150 students from five area high schools are expected at the Second Annual High School Math Field Day, scheduled Thursday, March 17, at the Euler Science Complex at Taylor University.
 The event is jointly hosted by Taylor and Indiana Wesleyan University; professors and students from both schools will staff the event.